jhleakakos/aw-docker/README.md

 - select Restore
 - go to the General tab
 - in Source, change 'Restore from' to 'Backup file'
-- in 'Backup file path,' select /var/opt/mssql/AdventureWorks.bak (or whichever location you cp-ed the file into a few steps back)
+- in 'Backup file path,' select /var/opt/mssql/AdventureWorks2019.bak
-- the Database value will auto-populate with AdventureWorks2019
-- in Destination, 'Target database' will auto-populate with AdventureWorks2019
 - select Restore at the bottom

 Restoring AdventureWorks database with SQL script: